-In the event of a small injury (cuts, scrapes, bee stings, etc.), the Lifeguard should do one of two options:
+In the event of a small injury (cuts, scrapes, bee stings, etc.), the Pool Monitor should do one of two options:

-- 1. Either call for assistance to provide First Aid or direct the patron to the Lifeguard who is not on stand. - 2.
+- 1. Either call for assistance to provide First Aid or direct the patron to aid in assistance. - 2.
 If alone, clear the pool and provide First Aid treatment to the patron.
-First Aid kits are located next to the lifeguard stand.

-NOTE: Any first aid or medical treatments should be documented on an incident report form AND reported to a supervisor for logging the event.
+First Aid kits are located next to the pool monitor stand. \\NOTE: Any first aid or medical treatments should be documented on an incident report form AND reported to a supervisor for logging the event.

-Assess equipment used and replace needed items
+\\Assess equipment used and replace needed items\\